davidmason/api-doc-fetcher/README.md

 Displays a documentation section from the given docs page.
 Currently only supports core JavaScript object documentation on MDN.

+You can see this project being built in the [Coding from Scratch video series](https://www.youtube.com/playlist?list=PLQGHX1yGAOq1NTbrkhVNnLdylBf6ISik2).

 ## Dependencies

 Requires [Node.js](http://nodejs.org/).